microsoft/MCW-Securing-Azure-IoT-solutions/README.md

+# Retirement notice
+This workshop will be retired effective June 30, 2022.
+At that time the repository will be archived, and the materials will not be maintained.

+For questions or concerns regarding the MCW library, email [AskMCW](mailto:AskMCW@microsoft.com).
+Please remember to include the title of the workshop in your email.

 # Securing Azure IoT solutions

 Contoso, Ltd. has major holdings in one of the world’s most important oil-producing regions.
 To overcome the challenges of monitoring and optimizing a vast number of widely dispersed field assets, Contoso, Ltd. is looking to streamline its operations with IoT solutions.
 They want to deploy IoT technologies to electronically collect data and use cloud-based solutions to store and analyze it in order to gain new insights into well operations and future drilling possibilities.